Jermaine-rbg/tip_calculator/README.md

 The goal of this project is to make a tip calculator program in python and put together a new Github repo for it.

-- A dvelopment branch was created through the terminal
+- A development branch was created through the terminal

 The expectations for your finished project are: